Almost89/floating-ui-rbx/README.md

 ## Progress

+> [!WARNING]
-> ⚠️ I wouldn't suggest using this in production yet.
+> I wouldn't suggest using this in production as it hasn't been tested.

 - [ ] [`core`](/modules/core/)
   - [x] `computePosition`, `computeCoordsFromPlacement`, and `detectOverflow`